aws/aws-sdk-swift-s3-transfer-manager/README.md

 ### Upload a directory

-To upload a local directory to Amazon S3, you need to provide the input struct UploadDirectoryInput and provide the target bucket, and the source directory’s URL.
+To upload a local directory to a S3 bucket, you need to provide the input struct UploadDirectoryInput and provide the destination bucket, and the source directory’s URL.

 The UploadDirectoryInput struct has several optional properties that configure the transfer behavior.
 For more details on what each input configuration does, refer to [the documentation comments on the UploadDirectoryInput](https://github.com/aws/aws-sdk-swift-s3-transfer-manager/blob/main/Sources/S3TransferManager/Model/OperationInput/UploadDirectoryInput.swift).